 Our Victim/Survivor Support work is rooted in the simple power of deep, compassionate, and non-judgmental listening to victims and survivors of traumatic violence, violation, and loss.
 We know how alone they can feel in the unrelenting aftermath of violence, loss, and post-traumatic stress, and how hard it can be for victims/survivors to feel heard — by the justice system, by society, and even by close family and friends.
-We work to provide opportunities for these survivors to feel heard through supporting conversation, correspondence, or advocacy.
-We know the power of deep listening – without judgment or expectation.
-For those who need most to be heard, listening with empathy and compassion is one of the most generous gifts any of us can give.
+We offer opportunities for survivors to feel heard through supporting conversation, correspondence, or advocacy.

 Our Victim Offender Dialogue (VOD) work provides safe opportunities for survivors of violence and violation to give direct and powerful voice to the unrelenting trauma of their experiences, and for violent offenders to face more fully the terrible effects of their actions.
 While VOD is not for every survivor, our victim-centered/offender-sensitive approach can enable unique opportunities.
 At its very best, VOD can provide survivors with a chance to be heard directly by their offenders, and to get answers to some of their questions.
 This in turn can enable in offenders a more personal understanding of the effects of their crimes and violations, a deeper sense of personal accountability, and often, a self-actualized commitment to change and to rehabilitation.
-When offenders more personally understand the deep effects of violence and victimization, most of them want to change how they think and behave.
-VOD does not insure that they’ll succeed, but it makes change a little more possible than it was before.
 For answers to frequent questions about VOD, click the Victim Offender Dialogue FAQs buttons – for Survivors and/or Offenders.